basics/nuxt-booster/docs/content/v2/en/options.md

 - Type: `Boolean`
   - Default: `true`

-If set, the preloads and scripts will be optimized.
+Activating this option optimizes the initial script preloads and removes unnecessary loads.

-The following nuxt options are set:
+The following NuxtJS settings are made or overwritten in the `nuxt.config`:

 | Property                            | Value   |
 | ----------------------------------- | ------- |